dopetrader97/G.E.N.I.E.-Development/FREERINGGOLD /Opposition Breifs /⚖️ Evaluation of Your Reply Brief to the Omnibus Opposition.md

-Thank you — I’ve conducted a full dissection of the **District Attorney’s Omnibus Opposition** and a line-by-line review of your **Reply Brief**.
+I’ve conducted a full dissection of the **District Attorney’s Omnibus Opposition** and a line-by-line review of your **Reply Brief**.
 Below is a breakdown of where your reply is **ironclad**, where it could be slightly **reinforced**, and how it **effectively rebuts the DA’s arguments** — all matched to specific sections and claims.

 ---